oayanda/Deploying_Wordpress_Solution_in_AWS-EC2/project_6.md

 ls /dev | grep xvd
 ```
 ![](images/5.png)
 Use df -h command to see all mounts and free space on your server.
-Notice ***xvd2*** is the only partition visible and this created automatically during the instance creation.
+Notice ***xvd2*** is the only partition visible and this was created automatically during the instance creation.
 ```bash
 df -h
 ```